 9. Thermo Mug

 When temperatures are low and the wind is icy cold, there is nothing as comforting as a delicious warm drink!
-Whenever we go on road-trip style holiday I always pack my own thermo mug.
-You can ask any coffee shop to fill up your thermo mug instead of creating rubbish with their disposable cups!
-Plus your hot drink will stay hot for longer whilst you enjoy travelling towards your new destination!
+Whenever we go on a road-trip style holiday I always pack my own thermo-mug.
+You can ask any coffee shop to fill up your thermo-mug instead of creating rubbish with their disposable cups!
+Plus your hot drink will stay hot for longer whilst you enjoy traveling towards your new destination!

 10. Travel Journal

 And lastly, it is always nice to have a book that you can scribble down your memories in whilst traveling around.
-Our journals, again with our art as the cover has lined paper, perfect for you to record your thoughts and favourites whilst you explore a new destination!
+Our journals, again with our art as the cover have lined paper, perfect for you to record your thoughts and favorites whilst you explore a new destination!
 If you are in need of a travel journal, why not browse through our selection here.